memodesen/TypeScript-Star-Wars-Quiz/README.md

 # TypeScript-Star-Wars-Quiz

-TypeScript, JavaScript based Star Wars Quiz website is a website.
+TypeScript, JavaScript based Star Wars Quiz website.

 When I developed this project, it was not to create a big project, but to use my knowledge while learning TypeScript to create a product.
 In this way, rather than a complex project, I both reinforced my JavaScript knowledge and put the theoretical knowledge I gained in TypeScript into practice.